esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/04-validation.md

 }
 ```

-The Javy plugin provides the `policyAction()` function indicating whether the policy should validate a resource or validate its settings.
+The Javy plug-in provides the `policyAction()` function indicating whether the policy should validate a resource or validate its settings.